AlexAkmaev/RISC-V-CPU-SIM/SuperScalarProcessor/README.md

 # SuperScalar RISC-V CPU simulator
-This is a scalar pipelined cpu simulator for RISC architecture (only RV32I).
+This is a super scalar pipelined cpu simulator for RISC architecture (only RV32I).
 ### Structure
 ```
+├── common/  --------- Helpers, macroses and logger
 ├── riscv/  ---------- Instruction representation, RV32I opcodes and simulator that combines all stages
 ├── stages/ ---------- Implementation of 5 pipeline stages: Fetch, Decode, Execute, Memory, WriteBack
 ├── tests/  ---------- Unit tests for each instruction separately and for blocks of code to check the correctness of branches and elimination conflicts